Competition among maths tutors in the private maths tuition market is on the up.

-It’s highly possibly you’ll come across a number of self-taught tutors.
+It's highly possible you'll come across a number of self-taught tutors.

 But this is part of the magic of home tutoring; you will be able to escape the strict framework of the maths national curriculum and receive personalised tuition that works.

-What we are trying to say is don’t be focussed on only looking for university lecturers, researchers or certified teachers.
-The world of private tuition has a rich community of self-taught tutors who have a wealth of knowledge to be shared as maths tutors, chemistry tutors, physics and maths tutors, tutors in engineering – the list is endless!
+What we are trying to say is don't be focussed on only looking for university lecturers, researchers or certified teachers.
+The world of private tuition has a rich community of self-taught tutors who have a wealth of knowledge to be shared.
+Whether you're an online maths tutor, chemistry tutor, physics and maths tutor, tutor in engineering - the list is endless!

 Remember, it's always good to look at things from two different angles.